-To assemble the Magazine, first insert the Center Spool into the Inner Shell with beginning of the film lying out from the Film Chamber Slot.
-Next, introduce the Inner Shell together with the Spool into the Outer Shell with both Film Chamber Slots superimposed.
-When the Inner Shell is completely inserted turn it counter-clockwise until the Button clicks into locked position.
+To assemble the magazine, first insert the Center Spool into the Inner Shell with the beginning of the film lying out from the film chamber slot.
+Next, introduce the Inner Shell together with the Spool into the Outer Shell with both film chamber slots superimposed.
+When the Inner Shell is completely inserted turn it counter-clockwise until the button clicks into locked position.

-This procedure must be done in a darkroom with proper safe-light or complete darkness depending on recommendations of film manufacturer.
+This procedure must be done in a darkroom with proper safe-light or complete darkness depending on recommendations of film manufacture.

-When the Film Magazine is properly loaded and positively locked draw out the film and trim it as illustrated below, giving special attention to the red circled area.
+When the Film Magazine is properly loaded and positively locked pull the film out and trim it as illustrated below, giving special attention to the red circled area.